HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 In the LEAP study (Learning Early About Peanut Allergy), UK researchers looked at the incidence of peanut allergy in young children starting at ages 4 to 11 months (enrollment) and up through age 5 years.

-Babies already sensitive to peanuts were divided into two groups: One group consumed peanut products at least 3 times a week (6 grams of peanut protein, which is equivalent to 24 grams of peanuts or 3 teaspoons of peanut butter per week).
+Babies who were already sensitive to peanuts were divided into two groups: One group consumed peanut products at least 3 times a week (6 grams of peanut protein, which is equivalent to 24 grams of peanuts or 3 teaspoons of peanut butter per week).
+The other group completely avoided peanut products for the first 5 years of life.

 Big difference!

-In the high-risk infants who showed a positive skin prick test to peanut at the start of the study, 35.3% of those infants who avoided peanuts had a peanut allergy, while 10.6% of those who ate peanuts had a peanut allergy.
+In the high-risk infants who showed a positive skin prick test to peanut at the start of the study, 35.3% of those infants who avoided peanuts had a peanut allergy, while only 10.6% of those who ate peanuts had a peanut allergy.

 Another big difference!